diaspora-project/diaspora-stream-api/docs/usage/installation.rst

 We recommend that you update your clone of *diaspora-spack-packages* from time to time to get the latest versions of all the dependencies.

-You can then install Mofka as follows.
+You can then install the Diaspora Stream API as follows.

 .. code-block:: bash